FND/tiddlywiki-svn-mirror/association/serversides/cctiddly/Trunk/README.txt

 http://groups.google.com/group/ccTiddly

-We have not written the install script for this version yet so you will need to create the database manually.
+We have not written the install script yet so you will need to create the database manually.

 STEPS FOR INSTALLATION :

 1 ..
-Copy contents into folder on your web server
+Copy files into folder on your web server
 2 .. create database and run the install.sql file to create the tables.
 3 .. edit /includes/config.php  to reflect your settings :